 The 2020 SEMA show is still scheduled to take place in early November despite the ongoing pandemic.
 One of the builds set to debut at the Las Vegas aftermarket trade show is a medley of Mopar's greatest hits.

-Built by the Wisconsin companies Hemi Autoworks and Ellsworth Racing (and first spotted by Motor1), "Highway Star" has the body of a 1970 Dodge Challenger and the underpinnings of a Dodge Viper.
+Designed by Danny Berry and built by the Wisconsin companies Hemi Autoworks and Ellsworth Racing (and first spotted by Motor1), "Highway Star" has the body of a 1970 Dodge Challenger and the underpinnings of a Dodge Viper.

 Named after a 1972 Deep Purple song, Highway Star is an example of automotive recycling.
 The Viper chassis was sourced from a fire-damaged car, while the Challenger body was badly rusted, and had been the subject of a botched restoration.